 - Identify the appropriate staffing (faculty and staff) necessary to support the incremental growth toward the optimal enrollment range.
 Charles Taylor, Scotti Siebert As needed.
 August 16, 2011

 Strategic Imperative #4: Respond to the unique needs of each student group: traditional, adult and professional

 - Structure the University to maximize value-added student success, professional excellence, effective decision making, and financial strength.
-Todd Parnell, Charles Taylor June 2012
+David Manuel, Charles Taylor June 2012

 Strategic Imperative #5: Improve the Student experience and Campus Culture